chef/chef-web-docs/chef_master/source/visibility.rst

 Setup and Configuration
 ======================================================

-Setup and configuration for visibility is done through the following steps:
+Setup and configuration for node visibility is done through the following steps:

-* Enable the visibility feature after Chef Automate has been installed on a machine
+* Enable the node visibility feature after Chef Automate has been installed on a machine
 * Configure any Chef client and/or servers to connect to your Chef Automate server to begin ingesting data
 * (Optional) Stream event data out to a websocket consumer for further processing